rkelson/metadata-asset-tracking-tool/metadata/water/lakes_nhd.md

 ## Brief Summary

-Statewide areal bodies of water such as lakes, reservoirs, and ponds derived from the National Hydrography Dataset (NHD).
+Statewide bodies of water including lakes, reservoirs, and ponds derived from the National Hydrography Dataset (NHD).

 ## Summary